GED Social Studies Free Online Classes

 8. Don’t worry about challenging topics

-Social Studies covers numerous topics related to the U.S. and World History, Geography, Civics & Government, Environmental Science, Economics, and Contemporary Global Issues.
+Social Studies covers numerous topics related to U.S. and World History, Geography, Civics & Government, Environmental Science, Economics, and Contemporary Global Issues.

 9. Note trends in charts, tables, graphs, and data

 Before getting to the answer options, take a closer look and try to analyze and summarize the given data in your head.
-If, for example, a graph contains a line that’s getting smaller from left to right, you should know that that’s an indication that the y- and x-axes are indirectly related (as the “y-value” grows, the “x-value” shrinks).
-You should be asking yourself: what’s the data supposed to tell or show me?
+If, for example, a graph contains a line that’s getting smaller from left to right, you should know that’s an indication that the y and x axes are indirectly related (as the y value grows, the x value shrinks).

 10. Get familiar with the economics vocabulary

-So, you should get familiar with some basic economics concepts and terminology.
+Get familiar with some basic economics concepts and terminology.
 You may come across questions that include a graph that shows data about the growth of a product or item based on the principle of supply and demand over, for example, the span of 10 years.

-Last Updated on November 19, 2024.
+Last Updated on October 20, 2025.